Privy Counsellor of Amun, Ku

 group, X249.16 left, 37.174E bottom, 37.175E top, CUR.X249.16_37.174E_37.175E.jpg

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

 Faience ushabti of Privy Counselor of Amun, Ku, born of Ta-sheret-en-ta-ihet.
-Mummiform, with tools.
+Mummiform with tools.
 Undetailed wig cover and beard.
-Inscription arranged in one band around body, ending at plinth on back, and one column on front of figure.
+Inscription arranged in one band around body, ending at plinth, and one column in front.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome

 any additional information you might have.